FernandoKuniy/ai-powered-credit-risk-analysis-dashboard/README.md

 ## 🧩 Features
 - **Real-time Scoring** → Submit loan applications and get instant PD, risk grade, and decision
+- **SHAP Explanations** → Feature importance and contribution analysis for each prediction
 - **Portfolio Dashboard** → Interactive charts showing risk distribution, approval rates, and trends
 - **Policy Simulator** → Adjust approval thresholds and see impact on approval/default rates
 - **Data Persistence** → All scoring results saved to Supabase for analytics